 Finally, HostGator, like GoDaddy, has live chat and phone support, but no email ticketing options.
 It does have a very impressive knowledge base though, and we found its support staff to be friendly and knowledgeable.

-IONOS offers a fantastic ecommerce experience, and its $20 Online Store plan is just a bit cheaper than GoDaddy’s equivalent.
-The simplistic website builder is well-suited to beginners, and while it has the fewest templates on offer, we found them to be quite attractive.
-Our full 1&1 IONOS MyWebsite website builder review provides further details on the website builder
+IONOS offers a fantastic ecommerce experience, and its online store plans are just a bit cheaper than GoDaddy’s equivalent.
+The simplistic bsite builder is well-suited to beginners, and while it has the fewest templates on offer, we found them to be quite attractive.
+Our full 1&1 IONOS MyWebsite website builder review provides further details on the website builder.